pravega/pravega-operator/doc/troubleshooting.md

 ## Recover Operator when node fails

 If the Operator pod is deployed on the node that fails, the pod will be rescheduled to a healthy node.
 However, the Operator will not function properly because it has a leader election locking mechanism.
+See [here](https://github.com/operator-framework/operator-sdk/blob/master/doc/proposals/leader-for-life.md).

 To make it work, the cluster admin will need to delete the lock by running
 ```